vsslctrl/vsslctrl/README.md

 ## `Zone.transport`

-A VSSL amplifier can not start a stream except for playing a URL directly.
+A VSSL amplifier can not start a stream except for when using `zone.play_url()`.
 This is a limitation of the hardware itself.

 | Property      	| Description | Type		| Values 		|
 | ---------------------- | ----------- | ----------- |----------- |